pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 | Response header contains unknown information | Pact response's header contains unknown content compared with provider contract |
 | Response body is incompatible with the response body schema in the spec file: must NOT have unevaluated properties | Pact response body contains properties that don't match one of the schemas defined in an `allOf` declaration |
 | Request body is incompatible with the request body schema in the spec file: must NOT have unevaluated properties | Pact request body contains properties that don't match one of the schemas defined in an `allOf` declaration |

+TODO:

+1. Error: discriminator: oneOf subschemas (or referenced schemas) must have "properties/pet_type"

+Need to set the discriminator `const`